Everyone in my inner circle knows me as a foodie. While indulging in a five - star meal, it is not unlikely that I am planning my next one. Out loud.

 just topped off an entire container of fresh store - bought dulce de leche!
 Without a spoon!

 Argentines call a pint a chop, and Quilmes, the national beer, is to die for.
-If you're in the mood for a moderately priced bottle of Malbec, try Septima
+If you're in the mood for a moderately priced bottle of Malbec, try Septima.

 There is a HUGE Italian influence in Argentina, obvious in their dialect of Castellano and their love for limoncello!
 Mirinda is an Uruguyan soda.